OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ASVS requirement lists are made available in CSV, JSON, and other formats which may be useful for reference or programmatic use.

-## Other uses for the ASVS
+## Uses for the ASVS

-Aside from being used to assess the security of an application, we have identified a number of other potential uses for the ASVS.
+The ASVS can be used to assess the security of an application and this is explored in more depth in the next chapter.
+However, we have identified a number of other potential uses for the ASVS.

 ### As Detailed Security Architecture Guidance